Advisors with Hidden Motives: Environment

 \section{Environment}

 A seller wishes to sell an object to a buyer who does not know their value for the object, or how profitable the object's sale is to the seller.
-The object's \emph{value} to the buyer, denoted $x\in\mathcal{X}=[x_{min},x_{max}]$, and its \emph{profitability} to the seller, denoted $y\in\mathcal{Y}=[y_{min},y_{max}]$, are drawn from some joint distribution commonly known by seller and buyer.
+The object's \emph{value} to the buyer, denoted $x\in\mathcal{X}=[x_{min},x_{max}]$, and its \emph{profitability} to the seller, denoted $y\in\mathcal{Y}=[y_{min},y_{max}]$, with $y_{min}\geqslant 0$, are drawn from some joint distribution commonly known by seller and buyer.
 We assume the joint distribution and its marginals have no mass points.
-Denote by $F_Y$ the cdf of the marginal profitability distribution, and assume it has a strictly positive mean.
+Denote by $F_Y$ the cdf of the marginal profitability distribution.

 Before the buyer decides whether to purchase the object, the seller can convey to them some information about the object's value (see below for details on the communication protocol).
 After observing any conveyed information, the buyer forms a Bayesian posterior belief about the object's value, with some expected value $\hat{x}$.
 Given the object's expected value $\hat{x}\in\mathcal{X}$, it is purchased by the buyer with probability $p(\hat{x})$, where $p:\mathcal{X}\rightarrow[0,1]$ is some strictly increasing and differentiable ``demand function.''\footnote{The ``demand function'' $p$ is a reduced-form representation of the buyer's behavior, as a function of their belief about the object's value.
 This approach assumes that (i) the buyer's purchase decision depends only on their belief about the object's expected value, and (ii) the probability of sale is increasing in the buyer's belief.